The Ten Richest Women

 8. Abigail Johnson

-When your grandfather founds one of the largest mutual funds in the world, money management is in your blood.
+When your grandfather found one of the largest mutual funds in the world, money management is in your blood.
 Ms. Johnson owns a 24 percent stake in the firm and serves as its CEO and Chairman.
 Her net worth comes in at 14.4 billion dollars, and she is the second youngest person on this list at 55 years old.
 Not too bad

-7. Gina Rinehart
+7. Gina Rinehartrichest women

 6. Laurene Powell Jobs